maneskiivan/Springboard/README.md

 ### Overview

+- Collects the data by calling Foursquare Places API.
-This project uses Foursquare's Places API to obtain data for venues based on their location and write the details into a database, so they can be analyzed.
+- Stores the data into a database from where it can be analyzed.

-The analyzed details provide insights on their impact to the success of the venue.
-The success of a venue it is measured by its rating.
-This can be used to determine where to open and what to include in a new venue of a specific type for best results.
+- The success of a venue is measured by its rating.
+- This insight can be used to determine a location for a new venue of a specific type and attributes to include in the same to get optimal results.

 ### Installation

-**Requirements**

-python -m venv .venv
-source .venv/bin/activate

-pip3 install SQLAlchemy
-pip3 install requests
-pip3 install pandas
-pip3 install keyring

 **Create a Foursqaure App**